Detry322/proavalon-bot-api/source/includes/_api.md

 //    - Where the team leader (first proposer of the game) is player 2.
 //    - Where your bot's username is DeepRole#23432.
 //    - Where the players above are playing.
+//    - Where you are merlin and you perceive "CoolPlayer" and "CoolPerson" to be evil.
 ```

 > Your API should return a response like this: